Mickey Wright, golf great and early LPGA force, dies at 85

 ”I’ve earned my own version of a master’s degree in psychology in study and experience, trial and error, on golf courses throughout the United States.
 For psychology … is as integral a part of good golf as an efficient swing,” she said, according to the World Golf Hall of Fame.
 She was inducted in 1976.

-Wright retired from the tour in 1969 because of foot issues and burnout: she was the biggest draw on the LPGA Tour and played constantly to help it thrive.
+Wright retired from the tour in 1969 because of foot issues and mental fatigue: she was the biggest draw on the LPGA Tour and played constantly to help it thrive.

+”It was a lot of pressure to be in contention week after week for five or six years,” Wright told Golf World in 2000. ”I guess they call it burnout now, but it wore me out.
+Unless you’re a golfer, you can’t understand the tension and pressure of tournament play.
+And it was the expectations: It was always, `What’s wrong with your game? `Are you coming apart?’
+Second or third isn’t bad, but it feels bad when you’ve won 44 tournaments in four years.”

-“The pressure was so great,” Whitworth said about her friend and rival, according to the Hall of Fame.
-“Sponsors threatened to cancel their tournaments if she didn’t play.
-And, knowing that if they canceled, the rest of us wouldn’t be able to play, Mickey would always play.”
+Whitworth said her friend and rival had to play almost every week for the tour to survive.

+”Sponsors threatened to cancel their tournaments if she didn’t play.
+And, knowing that if they canceled, the rest of us wouldn’t be able to play, Mickey would always play,” Whitworth said.

-Her last tournament and major victory came four years after leaving the tour, the 1973 Colgate-Dinah Shore Winner’s Circle.
+Wright’s last tournament victory came four years after leaving the tour, the 1973 Colgate-Dinah Shore Winner’s Circle.
+That was before that tournament was considered a major.

-Note: A previous version of this story incorrectly identified the 1973 Colgate-Dinah Shore Winner’s Circle as a major.
+Wright moved to Stuart, Florida, in 1974, where she lived the rest of her life.
+She survived breast cancer in 2007.

+The Stuart News in 2012 said Wright spent most days gardening, fishing and playing the stock market and crossword puzzles.
+For golf, she hit wedges off a practice mat on her patio onto the 14th fairway of an adjoining club.